Chetan-Raikwar/college-projects/PassBoard/README.txt

 On-Screen keyboard with enhanced features :D

+How to use :-
+	Double click on PassBoard.jar file and there you go.

 This is an on-screen keyboard built using JAVA for my college project.
 So what it does, is :-

 	1. You can type your text and transfer it directly to system clipboard, ready to be pasted.